How to Use Ping

 - Double-click on Network Utility.

-- In the Network Utility window, click the Ping tab.
+- Within the Network Utility window, click the Ping tab.

-- Enter your domain in the field under "Please enter the network address to ping,"
+- Put your domain name in the space provided underneath "Please enter the network address to ping."

 How to Use Ping in Windows